-Accident victims who sustained injuries on another's property may be able to bring a negligence lawsuit against the property owner, tenant, or occupant under the theory of "premises liability."
+Accident victims who sustain injuries on another's property may be able to bring a negligence lawsuit against the property owner, tenant, or occupant under the theory of "premises liability."
 If the case proceeds to trial, the victim ("plaintiff") would have the burden to prove the following elements:

 - The defendant is the owner of the premises or is in control of the premises where the accident took place;